Fliptron/HP_Series_80_I-O_Extender/README.md

 All the pins from the I/O connector are routed to the extender connector with 0.060" traces (1.5 mm).
 There is an oscilloscope test point for every signal.
-There are also three 10 pin headers (5x2) that are layed out to match the very cheap 8 channel logic analyzers.
+There are also three 10 pin headers (5x2) that are layed out to match the very cheap 8 channel Logic Analyzers.
 The choice of signals on these connectors is based on my current project needs.
 Obviously, alternative combinations of signals can be achieved by using the oscilloscope test points.

+The Oscilloscope test points and the Logic Analyzers headers are positioned so that even if the extender is in the top slot, all should be accessable.

 ### Front 3D render